Nearsightedness, known as Myopia, is one of the most common vision problems.

-Why should you be interested in Myopia Control?
+Why should you be interested in Myopia Management?

 Because slowing the progression of myopia may keep your child from developing high levels of nearsightedness that require thick, corrective eyeglasses.
 Higher amounts of myopia are associated with serious eye problems later in life, such as early cataracts, glaucoma, myopic macular degeneration, and retina detachments.

-Currently, three types of treatment are used for controlling myopia in the US.
+Currently, three types of treatment are used for managing myopia in the US.

 - Atropine eye drops